top of page

 • better social skills.

-Your child does not have to become a master dancer, your child can dance for fun.
+Your child doesn't have to become a master dancer; they can dance for fun.

-At Fantasy Dance Studio dance classes can be taken just for fun.
+At Fantasy Dance School, dance classes can be taken just for fun.

-If your child takes up dance as an academic, competitive or career-based skill, it will not mean that they will dedicate their life to dance either.
-It is no difference from any other compulsory subject at school.
-It is much the same as teaching science, even if they are not destined to pursue a scientific career.
-Art is innately valuable and should be just as important as other social, scientific or practical subjects.
+If your child takes up dance as an academic, competitive, or career-based skill, it does not mean they will dedicate their life to dance.
+It is no different from any other compulsory subject at school.
+It is much the same as teaching science, even if they are not destined to pursue a career in science.
+Art is innately valuable and should be just as important as other social, scientific, or practical subjects.

 There are too many advantages and benefits of dancing that cannot be ignored: